pantheon-systems/documentation/source/_docs/plugins.md

 The [WordPress Native PHP Sessions](https://wordpress.org/plugins/wp-native-php-sessions/) plugin resolves errors with code (themes, modules or plugins) that relies on PHP's default session manager.
 For more details, see [WordPress and PHP Sessions](/docs/wordpress-sessions/#troubleshooting-session-errors).

 ## Pantheon HUD
-[Pantheon HUD](https://wordpress.org/plugins/pantheon-hud) gives you situational awareness within the WordPress dashboard when working on the Pantheon platform.
+[Pantheon HUD](https://wordpress.org/plugins/pantheon-hud) gives you situational awareness within the WordPress Dashboard when working on the Pantheon platform.
 It's helpful to have a reminder of which environment you're in, as well as quick access to links to get back to Pantheon's Dashboard, or to interface with your WordPress installation via the command line:

 ![Pantheon HUD](/source/docs/assets/images/pantheon-hud.png)

-For installation details, see [Using the Environment Indicator](/docs/environment-indicator).
+For installation details, see [Configuring Environment Indicators](/docs/environment-indicator).

 ## See Also